edgarberm/pills/README.md

+# Toolz
-# Toolz.
-A collection of functional Javascript functions
+## A collection of functional Javascript functions

 Study and implementation of the most useful functional programming functions In JavaScript (ES6).